(2026) CHASE SAPPHIRE PREFERRED® CREDIT CARD -75K sign up points!

 WHAT IF I GET DENIED?

-If your application is denied, wait for your ‘Letter of Explanation”.
-This letter will give vague reasons for denial like too many recent inquiries, too much credit, etc. After you receive your letter of explanation, you will want to call the Chase Reconsideration Line at 1-888-270-2127.
-This is where you will talk to a customer service agent and answer questions about your application.
+If your application is denied, you will want to call the Chase Reconsideration Line at 1-888-270-2127.
+This is where you will talk to a customer service agent and answer questions about the reasons for denial.
 If the denial reason was too much available credit, you can request to move credit from one card to another.
 Be prepared to answer questions about your credit history and credit card use against all banks and accounts.

 Remember: HUCA.
 This is an acronym for “hang up and call again”.
 Often times it takes calling 3-4 times to get an agent that can help you.